hqucms/ParticleNet/README.md

 #
 # Answer all other upcoming prompts with the recommended option (emphasized by rectangular parentheses)
 #
-# Optional: If you want an easier way of activating your conda environment in the terminal later,
-# you can allow anaconda to edit your .bashrc-file.
-You can also edit it later with the code snippet
-# provided below.
 wget https://repo.continuum.io/archive/Anaconda2-2019.10-Linux-x86_64.sh
 bash Anaconda2-2019.10-Linux-x86_64.sh
 # NOTE: The anaconda versions get updated from time to time.
 To have the latest version, you can look up the list at https://repo.continuum.io/archive/
 # ALSO NOTE: The message about where to install Anaconda2 will be displayed after having read the license terms.

-#OPTIONAL Edit your .bashrc file after installation.
-gedit ~/.bashrc
-# copy/paste this block somewhere in the file and replace "username" with your username:

-# >>> conda initialize >>>
-# !!
-Contents within this block are managed by 'conda init' !!
-__conda_setup="$('/nfs/dust/cms/user/<username>/anaconda2/bin/conda' 'shell.bash' 'hook' 2> /dev/null)"
-if [ $? -eq 0 ]; then
-    eval "$__conda_setup"
-else
-    if [ -f "/nfs/dust/cms/user/<username>/anaconda2/etc/profile.d/conda.sh" ]; then
-        . "/nfs/dust/cms/user/<username>/anaconda2/etc/profile.d/conda.sh"
-    else
-        export PATH="/nfs/dust/cms/user/<username>/anaconda2/bin:$PATH"
-    fi
-fi
-unset __conda_setup
-# <<< conda initialize <<<

 # after installation, load anaconda
 # IMPORTANT NOTE!!!
-Once you finish this setup, you have to run the next command EVERY TIME you re-login into naf (except you chose to edit your .bashrc)!
+Once you finish this setup, you have to run the next command EVERY TIME you re-login into naf!
 export PATH=/nfs/dust/cms/user/<username>/anaconda2/bin:$PATH

-# Now we create a conda environment.
-We are uncreative and call it "myenv"
+# Now we create a conda environment
-conda create -n myenv python=3.6 source activate /nfs/dust/cms/user/<username>/anaconda2/envs/myenv
+conda create -n particlenet python=3.7 source activate /nfs/dust/cms/user/<username>/anaconda2/envs/particlenet
-# IMPORTANT: In addition to the export PATH command, you will also need to re-run this command each time you login to naf (except you chose to edit your .bashrc)!
+# IMPORTANT: In addition to the export PATH command, you will also need to re-run this command each time you login to naf!

-# NOTE: If you chose to edit your .bashrc yourself or have conda edit it in the installation process, you can activate your environment with these simple commands
-# (needs to be run every time you re-login to NAF):
-source .bashrc
-source activate myenv
-# note that source .bashrc is also done if you just run "bash"

 # cd to your environment directory
 # (note: this is IMPORTANT!
 If you try to install packages when not in your environment directory, you might get file I/O errors!)
-cd /nfs/dust/cms/user/<username>/anaconda2/envs/myenv/
+cd /nfs/dust/cms/user/<username>/anaconda2/envs/particlenet/

 # Now we install some additional packages.
 Note that when installing packages with conda, the "solving environment" step can take forever.
 # This is normal behavior so do not abort the installation (unless it runs longer than several hours).